 - 6.3.
-Paper quotations must be returned in a sealed envelope inscribed with the words: "Quotation for ......" and contain no other wording or marking to identify the sender. - 6.4.
+Paper quotations must be returned in a sealed envelope inscribed with the words: "Quotation for" and contain no other wording or marking to identify the sender. - 6.4.
 All of the paper quotations must be kept securely and unopened.
-If any quotation bears any name or identifying mark of the bidder, this should be removed or obliterated. - 6.5.
-All paper and electronic quotations received by the appointed time will be opened at the same time by:
+If any quotation bears any name or identifying mark of the bidder, this should be removed or obliterated. - All paper and electronic quotations received by the appointed time will be opened at the same time by a Corporate Procurement Officer (who must be independent of the quotations that are to be opened):

 Estimated Value Representatives (at least)

-۸ £20,000 to £99,999 Two Service based officers who are independent of the
+A £20,000 to £99,999 Two Service based officers who are independent of the procurement В £100,000 and above One Internal Audit representative & ₽ One Corporate Procurement officer

-A А procurement

-D £100,000 and above One Internal Audit representative &

-В В One Corporate Procurement officer